-What are narcotic analgesics?
+What are narcotic pain medications (opioids, analgesics)?

 Narcotic analgesics attach to receptors on nerves in the brain that increase the threshold to pain (i.e., the amount of stimulation it takes to feel pain), and reduce the perception of pain (the perceived importance of the pain).
 Most men and women take narcotic analgesics for short-periods of time until pain lessens or goes away.
 Some adults have chronic pain, which requires proper pain management since long term use can lead to drug addiction and tolerance (the need for increasing doses).
 Narcotic analgesics have a high potential for misuse, abuse, and diversion (to addicted persons).

 The CDC has recently developed and published the CDC Guideline for Prescribing Opioids for Chronic Pain to provide recommendations for the prescribing of opioid pain medication for patients 18 and older in primary care settings in 2016

 What are examples (list) of narcotic pain medications (opioids, analgesics) of available in the US?